PwnerHarry/Stronger_GCN/README.md

 ## Performance Ranking

-Results are collected through the PyTorch implementation.
-These results WILL BE UPDATED since we have greatly optimized the implementations.
+Results are collected through the PyTorch implementation, which are published in our NeurIPS paper.

 There are slight differences between the 2 implementations, so you may have to redo the hyperparameter search for the TensorFlow2 implementation.